Have the freshest free hiking tips sent to you each month!

 Hiking here is hampered by difficult access (usually a chartered plane or canoe) and lack of trails.

 Regardless of where you plan to hike in the Yukon, be sure you understand the fees and permits required to hike in these areas.
-The links above will get you started.

 If you want to do your research by reading books and studying maps of the Yukon, here's a good selection.